feher/cpp-testing-ground/README.md

 Windows: There is a Visual Studio solution file (.sln).
 Open it and build (you might want to build only individual projects and not the entire solution).

+For some projects, you will need boost.
+Download it and extract it to "boost" directory in the same directory where you have this README file.
+So, in the end you should have e.g. "./boost/boost/asio.hpp".

 Coding style
 -------------